wisdom-oss/docs/frontend/concepts/networking.md

   This interceptor injects headers for caching.

 - `ErrorInterceptor`:
-  This interceptor displays a big curtain if the request failed with a 5XX or 4XX.
+  This interceptor either displays a big curtain or a toast notification if the request failed with a 5XX or 4XX.

 - `LoaderInterceptor`:
   This interceptor enables displaying a loader curtain for long-lasting